open-sauced/docs/docs/maintainers/growing-your-project.md

 :::

-Once you've picked the people you want to join your project, recruit them.
-You can do this by going to their [OpenSauced profiles](../contributors/contributors-guide.md#creating-your-profile) and sending them a message via the contact information they provide.
+Once you've identified the people you want to ask, reach out to them, providing a clear message and a list of expectations.

 ## Understanding team participation